 Preclerkship electives provide students the opportunity to broaden their experiences during the preclerkship years and are a major element of the curriculum at UC San Diego School of Medicine.
 Students are expected to complete a minimum of 15 weekly hours or approximately 135 total hours of elective work during the first two years of medical school.
 The elective hour requirement may be satisfied through participation in preclerkship elective courses, directed readings, independent study, preceptorships, and laboratory experiences.
 Students may choose to enroll in UC San Diego courses outside of the SOM and earn SOM elective credit.

 In the third year, students take 2 two-week clinical selectives (one of the selectives must be in surgery or a surgery-related field).

 During the fourth year of the curriculum, students select elective clerkships.
 Although students are allowed to choose their fourth year schedule, they must fulfill the following requirements:

-A minimum of three months of the fourth-year curriculum shall be devoted to DPC Clerkships at UCSD or a UCSD affiliated hospital.
+A minimum of three months of the fourth-year curriculum shall be devoted to DPC Clerkships at UC San Diego or an affiliated hospital.
 During these months, students must enroll in: